Skip to content

 PurposeLoop prevention

-When nginx detects this header, it should skip crawler routing and forward the request directly to origin.
+When the integration detects this header, it must skip crawler routing and forward the request directly to origin.
+Without this, a bypass fetch loops back into the Edge Gateway and is served from the stale bypass cache, so a bypass recache never refreshes.
 See nginx integration for configuration details.

 X-Internal-Auth